Dry air is moving into SE Texas

-Humidity levels are lowering bringing a beautiful Friday.
-It’s still warm with temperatures climbing to the upper-80s with mainly sunny skies.
+Winds shift Saturday and start coming from the southeast.
+It will still be warm with temperatures climbing to the upper-80s to the lower 90s with mainly sunny skies.

 Cold fronts & hurricane season: